 Pleasant weather, snow, adventure activities, scenic beauty, rolling valleys, and meandering rivers make Uttarakhand one of the most popular destinations in India.
 The state is home to an astounding confluence of five sacred rivers called Panch Prayag.
 This provides a scenic view when Alaknanda meets Bhagirathi and becomes Ganga.

-This amazing travel guide is designed to help you plan your trip to Uttarakhand and explore it like a local.
-Know things to do, places to visit, local cuisine, wildlife sanctuaries, adventure sports, and more.
+This amazing Uttarakhand tourism guide is designed to help you plan your trip to Uttarakhand and explore it like a local.

 How to Reach Uttarakhand